davidm/lua-inspect/README.txt

   SciTE: display variable info on double click
   SciTE: display real-time annotations of all local variables, like a Mathcad worksheet
          (experimental feature via ANNOTATE_ALL_LOCALS)
+  SciTE: jump (goto) definition of selected variable (currently locals only)
   Note: SciTE*.properties and luainspect.css have been updated; please update when upgrading

 20100720